Ian Bailey says he was arrested but then released after passing drink driving test

 Ian Bailey pictured in Schull market.
 File photo: Enda O’Dowd

-English journalist Ian Bailey has confirmed he was arrested on suspicion of drink-driving by gardaí in West Cork but he later passed an intoxilyzer test and was released without charge.
+Journalist Ian Bailey has confirmed he was arrested on suspicion of drink-driving by gardaí in West Cork but he later passed an intoxilyser test and was released without charge.

-Mr Bailey (62) explained that he had been driving home from Schull where he had been socialising when he was stopped by gardaí at a checkpoint at around 9pm and breathalysed.
+Mr Bailey (62) said he had been driving home from Schull where he had been socialising at about 9pm when he was stopped by gardaí at a checkpoint and breathalysed.

 “I had a very low level of alcohol in my blood and I was released – the gardaí who dealt with me were very courteous and I have no complaint at all in relation to how I was treated.”

-Gardaí in Bantry on Sunday night declined to comment on whether Mr Bailey had been arrested on suspicion of drink-driving but the Garda Press Office issued a statement regarding an arrest without using a name.
+Gardaí in Bantry declined to comment on whether Mr Bailey had been arrested on suspicion of drink-driving but the Garda Press Office issued a statement regarding an arrest without using a name.

-“Investigations (are) ongoing,” said gardaí in the statement issued late on Sunday night before Mr Bailey was released and returned home to the Prairie in Schull.
+“Investigations (are) ongoing,” said gardaí in the statement issued late on Sunday night before Mr Bailey was released and returned to his home at the Prairie in Schull.

 Convicted in absentia